cube-js/cube/docs/Cube.js-ClI/Reference.md

 ## generate

-Command `generate` helps to build data schema for existing database tables.
+The `generate` command helps to build data schema for existing database tables.
 You can only run `generate` from the Cube.js app directory.
 This command could not be used without an active [Database connection](/connecting-to-the-database).